 A typical workday may vary based on the project and job site.
 If you primarily offer repair services, you may work early, late or be on call throughout the day.
 If you work in construction/home building or management, you may have more of a set schedule for regular business hours.

-Because HVAC is a fast-growing industry, your salary will reflect it.
+With the constant growth in HVAC careers, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
 Higher earners usually make around $56,600 and $68,000.
-However, total compensation can depend on where you live and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state may make as much as six figures.
+Then again, salaries may fluctuate based on your location and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.

 - HVAC manager, $72,515 average salary